jkctech/Telegram-Trilateration/Scraping/README.md

 I take 3 samples of pixels around these 3 points.
 I know they SHOULD be (From top to bottom) `blue`, `white` and `blue`.
 If this is not the case, the program aborts.

-**Get current GPS coordinates**
+**Get current GPS coordinates**\
 To perform trilaterations, we need to know from what location the GPS spoofer is operating right now.
 This can be scanned as well.
 By emulating some keypresses, we can open the GPS window from Nox:

 <img src="_assets/gpswindow.png" width="75%">

-Here can see the current position and even set a new one if we ever wanted to do so.
+Here we can see the current position and even set a new one if we ever wanted to do so.
 We use the same OCR engine again, only this time, we have to process the screenshot first.
 This engine is not made for light text on a dark background, so with some math, we converted that to a black-on-white image.
 After that, we do some RegEx magic and we have extracted the coordinates.

-**Unfold the complete list of users**
+**Unfold the complete list of users**\
 As a first obstacle, we need to unfold the complete list of users so we can start scraping without any hiccups.
 If the "Show More" button is being shown on the screen at all, it will be on the same position every single time.
 By taking a screenshot of that specific area and looking for "Show More" in the resulted OCR string, we can detect if the list should be unfolded.
 If so, we simply just click with the mouse there once and we have the complete list on our screen.

-**Scroll through the list in a controlled manner for scraping** Scrolling through the list of chats nearby should not be THAT much of a hassle...
+**Scroll through the list in a controlled manner for scraping**\
+Scrolling through the list of chats nearby should not be THAT much of a hassle...
 Right?
 By simply dragging our mouse on the screen we can simulate scrolling.

 First I created a way for my program to align itself to a specific point on the screen.
 Every chat has the same height on screen.
 This is easily spotted by looking at the light grey lines between chats.
 When I exported this as a screenshot (Using NOX itself), I measured the amount of pixels between those lines.
 This turned out to be **129 (NATIVE)** pixels.
 The "Native" in this is important.